schmaustech/ceph-on-hosted-cluster-blog/README.md

 local-storage-operator-864768c8cb-slgc2   1/1     Running   0          60s
 ~~~

-Now that we have the local storage operator installed lets make a LocalVolume storage definition file that will use the disk device in each node.
-We can  see that this is set to create a local volume on every host from the block device sdb where the selector key matches cluster.ocs.openshift.io/openshift-storage.
+Now that we have the local storage operator installed lets make a storage definition yaml file that will use the disk device in each node.
+We can see that this configuration is set to create a local volume on every host from the block device sdb where the selector key matches cluster.ocs.openshift.io/openshift-storage.
 If we had additional devices on the worker nodes for example: sdd and sde, we would just list those below the devicePaths to also be incorporated into our configuration.

 ~~~bash
 $ cat << EOF > ~/local-storage.yaml